naerlinad/lesson/markdown_manuel.md

 And here's the output you'll get:

-The [Wikipedia](https://wikipedia.org/) is the most used resource to get an overview on something
+The [Wikipedia](https://wikipedia.org/) is the most used resource to get an overview on something (do not trust it ever!)

 ## Tables